anirudhkochhar/flexflashcards/README.md

 ## Using the App

 - **Flashcards tab** – Flip between German→English or English→German, tap “I got it wrong” to push cards into the shared practice queue.
 - **Topics tab** – Choose a CSV-derived topic and study it via flashcards or multiple choice; missed answers also flow into the global practice list.
-Swipe left on an imported topic to delete it—this removes the file and any associated practice history.
+Each topic shows a progress bar with how many cards are done vs. left, plus a completion counter.
+When a topic is finished you can restart it (which increments the counter) or swipe left on imported topics to delete them entirely.
 - **Practice tab** – Shows only the cards you flagged as wrong.
 Use the segmented control at the top to switch between flashcard practice and multiple-choice drills; cards remain here until you answer them correctly five consecutive times.

 Data about wrong/right streaks is stored locally in `UserDefaults`, so your progress persists between launches.